tcalmant/ipopo/website-ipopo/source/tutorials/ipopo.rst

 Get the iPOPO service
 *********************

-If you use the ``@Instantiate`` decorator to start all your components, you might not need to use the iPOPO service itself.
+.. note:: If you use the ``@Instantiate`` decorator to start all your components, you might not need to use the iPOPO service itself.

 There are two equivalent ways to retrieve the iPOPO service: